-The 2013 IRWM Plan presents an integrated approach for addressing water management issues within the Region.
-Through a process that identifies and involves water management stakeholders throughout the Region, the 2013 IRWM Plan:
+The 2019 IRWM Plan Update presents an integrated approach for addressing water management issues within the Region.
+Through a process that identifies and involves water management stakeholders throughout the Region, the 2019 IRWM Plan Update:

-- presents the San Diego IRWM Program's vision and goals - establishes water management objectives and measurable targets - identifies water management challenges and issues - identifies and evaluates applicable water management strategies

-- assesses the ability of the water management strategies to meet the regional objectives - identifies opportunities for integrating the regional water system, starting by integrating regional water supply, water quality, and watershed management strategies - establishes a system for prioritizing the strategies - presents a plan for implementing the water management strategies - identifies the framework for overall integrated regional water management planning in the Region, including future updating of water management strategies and plan priorities
+- presents the San Diego IRWM Program's vision and goals, - establishes water management objectives and measurable targets, - identifies water management challenges and issues, - identifies and evaluates applicable water management strategies, - assesses the ability of the water management strategies to meet the regional objectives, - identifies opportunities for integrating the regional water system, starting with integration of regional water supply, water quality, and watershed management strategies, - establishes a system for prioritizing the strategies, - presents a plan for implementing the water management strategies, and - identifies the framework for overall integrated regional water management planning in the Region, including future updating of water management strategies and plan priorities.